BELLA-RadiationSimulations/GRAPPA/README.md

 > :warning: If you request particles from a file, the particle type must be changed via the command `/particlesource/setParticle <particlename>` and not via the `/gun` command.
 The `/gun` command is not aware of the request to read particles from a file and therefore cannot update the particle container consistently.

-If the file contains less particles than the ones requested for a run, GRAPPA will keep looping through the file relying on the fact that the random seed will be constantly updated.
+If the file contains fewer particles than the ones requested for a run, GRAPPA will keep looping through the file relying on the fact that the random seed will be constantly updated.

 ### Modify the target geometry